folio-org/ui-okapi-console/doc/running-a-complete-system.md

 if you are using NPM to fetch the UI modules, you do not need to add symobolic links to them into your local checkout of `stripes-loader` (if indeed you have a local checkout).

+### Disable authentication

+By default, the Stripes UI requires you to log in before you can access any of the UI modules.
+But making that work entails building and installing several authentication-related server-side modules, so it is simpler to modify the configuration of Stripes so that authentication is not required.
+(Don't do this for production systems!)

+Edit the file `stripes.config.js`, and in the `config` section change `disableAuth: false` to `disableAuth: true`.

 ### Run the Stripes UI